Bicycle helmets

 - a head injury that may be more painful while wearing a helmet.

-Bicycle helmets reduce the risk of a serious head injury
+Helmets reduce the risk of a serious head injury

 In 2016, the Australian Health Protection Principal Committee (AHPPC) issued a statement supporting mandatory bicycle helmet laws.
 The AHPPC is made up of the chief health officers of each Australian state and territory.